trelo-bifteki/www.trelobifteki.com/src/assets/posts/jest-vue-typescript.md

 *   I introduce `defaultProps` with the default and required values
 *   I use `defaultProps` as the default parameter for `createWrapper`

-It took me a long research and experiments to find `VueWrapper<ComponentPublicInstance>` as return trype for `createWrapper` function.
+It took me some time to find `VueWrapper<ComponentPublicInstance>` as return trype for `createWrapper`function.
 I also introduce the `defaultProps` in order to have autocompletion, avoid DRY and type checking.

 A `createWrapper` function is always invoked by every single test.
-Our goal is to make each test completely _stateless_.
-Always make sure that all your tests will not have conflicts with each other, since they can run _in parallel_ in different threads.
+Our goal is to make each test completely _stateless_ this way.
+I make sure that all variables are initialized for each test, so that tests can be executed concurrently.

 ## Recipe for stateful components

-A stateful component is a component in my applications and it uses _Vuex_ as input and output.
+A _stateful_ component is a component in my applications that uses _Vuex_ as input and output.

 Taking the example below: